FAQ

 If a condition calls for more than one session per week, Linden Healing Arts can arrange discounts to help offset any financial strain this may cause, in order for you to have the most comprehensive and effective care possible.

-You can contact me using the button above.
+You can contact me using the form on the Contact page.